 You have the ability to open a business which is already regionally or nationally recognised.
 You will be offering a product which is already in demand.
 The market you will be selling to will already know your company name.

 You will have a company which has tried and true methods for making money.
 The formula created by the company has been implemented, refined, and tweaked to create the optimum business formula for success.
-Buying a franchise in the United Kingdom is perfect for someone who wants their own business that comes with step by step instructions.
+They are perfect for someone who wants their own business that comes supplied with step by step instructions.

 There could be substantial costs involved with buying a UK franchise .
 You are not just purchasing an outlet.
 You are purchasing the right to have an outlet.
 There is usually a fee involved for the right to use the company name.

-It is common for the franchise owner to pay a royalty fee.
+It is common for the recruit to pay a royalty fee.
 This means you will be paying a percentage of your weekly or monthly earnings.
-This fee is for the use of the franchise name.
-Because an agreement was made at the time of purchase, you may have to honour the royalty payments for the term of the agreement should you choose to cancel the franchise agreement.
+This fee is for the use of the brand name.
+Because an agreement was made at the time of purchase, you may have to honour the royalty payments for the term of the agreement should you choose to cancel the agreement.

-Many times a company will charge an advertising fee to all the franchise owners.
+Many times a company will charge an advertising fee to all the recruits.
 This helps to pay for national advertising campaigns.
-The campaigns could be to advertise for new franchise owners as well as promoting the chain itself.
+The campaigns could be to advertise for franchisees as well as promoting the chain itself.
 The campaign rarely focuses on one particular outlet.

-There are certain aspects of a franchise you should investigate before you buy.
+There are certain aspects that you should investigate before you buy.
 The first thing to look at is competition.
-If there are many of the same franchises or businesses in the area, you may want to consider how much competition you can afford in order to be successful.
+If there are many of the same type of franchises or businesses in the area, you may want to consider how much competition you can afford in order to be successful.

 Find out how many hours you will need to put into it.
 Do you want a full time business or a part time flexible one.